What if Someone Else Gets in an Accident in My Car?

 You let someone borrow your car, and they got in an accident.
 If the other driver was at fault, their insurance company should pay for damages.
-If the driver of your car was at fault, it is likely your car insurance will cover damages.
+If the driver of your car was at fault, your car insurance will likely cover damages.
 There are exceptions, such as the condition of the driver at the time of the crash.
 Exclusions, such as driving while under the influence, apply.

 If someone steals your car and gets into an accident, you are not liable for any injuries.
 Your car insurance should cover property damage to the vehicle.
 These various scenarios often become complicated under Virginia law.
 Our car accident lawyers at Rutter Mills can pursue any damages owed based on the circumstances of the collision.